Liberia - Geography

 the country as well as the bass, kru and gola further

-south.
-About 250,000 were killed during the civil war, and 1 million were
+about 250,000 were killed during the civil war, and 1 million were

 killed. fled to neighboring countries.